Why to move user profile to another drive?

 A user profile is a record of user-specific data that define the user’s working environment.
 The record can include display settings, application settings, and network connections.
 Different versions of Windows store user profile information in a specific directory with different names: “Documents and Settings” in Windows XP and “Users” in Windows Vista and later.

 Generally, the “Documents and Settings” or “Users” folder is located in C drive.
-You may find the necessity to move user profile in Windows 10/8/7 in following occasions:
+You may find the necessity to move user profile in Windows 10/8/7 on the following occasions:

 More and more user profiles are generated during the usage of the computer.
 Thus, the free space of C drive becomes less and the system runs slower.
 Moving user profile to another drive can release space on C drive.